silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/esin/project.md

 - SQL script to create the database.
 - All PHP, CSS, images and other files.
 - A README file in the root folder containing data about the authors and how to install and run the project.
-  - Ideally, professors should only need to
+  - *Ideally, professors should only need to clone the repository and run the `docker-compose up` command on the cloned folder to boot up the website.
+Test this before submitting.*
 - No frameworks or external libraries are allowed (jQuery, Bootstrap, Angular, CSS pasted from StackOverflow etc...).
 You must write **everything from scratch**, and any unlawful behaviour will be strongly punished.

 **Delivery date**: 15th December 2020 at 23:59